You've Hired an Attorney, What's Next?

 Documentation of lost income from work should be included.
 Payroll records, pay stubs, and the like should be attached as exhibits to detail the amount of work you’ve missed as a result of injuries incurred in the auto collision.

-The Demand Package lets the requisite insurance company know what you’ve been through as a result of the auto accident and what it’ll take to fairly compensate you for your losses.
+The Demand Package lets the requisite insurance company know what you’ve been through due to the auto accident and what it’ll take to fairly compensate you for your losses.
 Most importantly, your attorney should describe the effect your injuries have had not only on you but also on your loved ones.
 General damages, otherwise known as pain and suffering damages, are maximized when your attorney capably conveys the effect your injuries have had on your life.

 After the insurance company has had a chance to review your Demand Package, your attorney should receive an “Offer” from the insurance company to settle your case.
 This is an amount that the insurance company is willing to offer to completely resolve all your claims.

-At this point, your attorney will convey this amount to you, and you’ll have three choices: 1.
-Accept the amount to completely settle your claims; 2.
-Instruct your attorney to negotiate with the insurance company hoping the insurance company will raise the offer to an amount you’re comfortable with; or 3.
-Decline the offer.
+- Instruct your attorney to negotiate with the insurance company hoping the insurance company will raise the offer to an amount you’re comfortable with.

 Your attorney should advise you of the pros and cons of each option and perhaps steer you towards one option over another, but ultimately the choice is yours.